6.1 Thermal Motion and Current

 - Another result of the discharge tube experiments is also relevant to our discussion of plasma behavior and will be discussed in the next section.

-6.5 The Voltage–Current Curve
+6.5 The Current Density–Voltage Curve

-In the dark discharge mode, the V-J curve rises with increasing voltage, although not regularly.
+In the dark discharge mode, the J-V curve rises with increasing voltage, although not regularly.
 Once the voltage reaches a high enough value, ionization begins and the current starts to rise very rapidly for very little increase in voltage.

 The discharge will then change rapidly into the glow discharge mode.
 This is accompanied by a dramatic step change in the voltage.
-The voltage drops right down because, when large numbers of electrons have been produced by ionization, only a small voltage is needed in order to generate a large current.
+The voltage drops because, when large numbers of electrons have been produced by ionization, only a small voltage is needed in order to generate a large current.

 A very significant effect often occurs in the lower current density part of the glow discharge region.
 The voltage actually decreases with increasing current density.
 In other words, the plasma finds it more efficient to transmit the current at a higher current density because the voltage drop is less.

-At still higher current densities, the voltage increases again, meaning that the glow discharge section of the V-J curve has a minimum at a particular value of current density.
+At still higher current densities, the voltage increases again, meaning that the glow discharge section of the J-V curve has a minimum at a particular value of current density.
 This minimum represents the point of lowest resistance for transmission of the total current.
 In cosmic plasmas, this effect may be significant in causing the formation of current filaments by confining the current within a particular cross-sectional area.

 Similarly, in the extremely bright arc discharge mode, the voltage once again decreases with increasing current density.
 If plasma is forced into the arc mode, it will again tend to filament in order to reduce the voltage drop.